Emmanuel Pelaez: Honors and legacy

-Pelaez is considered the father of electrification, as over three-fourths of homes in 1969 were still without electricity, as most of the homes that happened to be in Metro Manila and large cities.
-Thus the most prestigious electricity or power-related award was inaugurated and was given the name of the Vice President Emmanuel Pelaez Award.
+Pelaez is considered the father of electrification, being the chairman of the National Electrification Administration for more than two decades beginning in 1969 when over three-fourths of homes nationwide were still without electricity.
+Thus, the most prestigious electricity or power-related award was inaugurated and was given the name of the Vice President Emmanuel Pelaez Award.
 The award is given to the top electrical cooperative or company that distributes electricity as a public utility.